KRich025/css-wars/README.md

-# CSS-WARS: THE SELECTOR AWAKENS: T
+# CSS-WARS: THE SELECTOR AWAKENS
 A static repo to practice css selectors.

 You will be use three types of css selectors in this project: